aiira-co/airMedia/README.md

 ```

 *   NOTE: The loading div can be applied to all airmedia's components. the 'background-color' property of the ad-spinner div can be change to match the template of your design.
     *   From airDesign's CSS framework, the class:
-    *   darkBG applies a dark background -- default for the ad-spinner class
+    *   bg-dark applies a dark background -- default for the ad-spinner class
-    *   whiteBG applies a white background
+    *   bg-white applies a white background
-    *   pinkBG applies a pink background
+    *   bg-pink applies a pink background
-    *   blueBG applies a blue background
+    *   bg-blue applies a blue background
-    *   primBG applies a primary color background & etc.
+    *   bg-prim applies a primary color background & etc.

 ## Carousel
 ```html
  <div class="ad-carousel">

     <div class="ad-carousel-item">
         item 1
     </div>